rafaelquint/clusterbot-setup-script/README.md

 # Setup:

-Make sure that you have downloaded the Openshift Client and that the executable "oc" is in your "bin" directory.
+Make sure that you have downloaded the Openshift Client and that the executable "oc" and "kubectl" are in your "bin" directory.
+There are instructions for setting up the Openshift Client below.
 The download can be found here: https://github.com/openshift/origin/releases/tag/v3.11.0

 Then install the proper file for your operationg system (for Fedora, we will be using the **file highlighted in blue below** )